Stained teeth: causes and treatment

 “In rare cases, however, whitening doesn’t work,” Johnson adds.
 “In these cases, dental veneers can be a very good alternative to discoloured teeth.”

 Ready to visit a dentist, but not sure where to start?
 If you currently hold nib Extras cover, your first port of call should be First Choice Dental network.
-This is our community of specially selected health providers who promise to deliver both quality care and value for money – meaning low (and in some instances no) out-of-pocket costs1.
+This is our community of specially selected health providers who promise to deliver both quality care and value for money.1

 The tips throughout this article serve as broad information and should not replace any advice you have been given by your medical practitioner.